WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 > Inputs - Mask representing total volume of interest, lower threshold and upper threshold isolating globules

 > Outputs - mean results text file, individual spehericity text file, individual volume text file, 3D image of volume and globules

+- Tang IVD PMA
+> This analysis was originally intended as a pilot study script for Simon Tang, but can be used to investigate the morphology of murine intervertebral disks that have been contrast enhanced with PMA.
+It requires that the user (typically heavily) filters the scan, then creates two masks that are saved: One representing the nucleus pulposis, one representing the complete disc.

+> Inputs - NP and Disc masks (when prompted), PMA contrast enhanced disc scan.

+> Outputs - Image of disc parts (if desired), volumes in text file.